freenas/freenas-docs/userguide/vms.rst

 Deleting VMs
 ------------

-When a VM is no longer needed, it can be deleted by clicking on the VM, then clicking :guilabel:`Delete` at the bottom of the screen.
-A dialog will show any related devices that will also be deleted and ask for confirmation.
+When a VM is no longer needed, it can be deleted by clicking :guilabel:`More Options`, then :guilabel:`Delete`.
+A dialog asks for confirmation.

 .. tip:: :ref:`Zvols <Create zvol>` used in